-Objective 9: Develop and Maintain Databases Useful for Bicycle Planning, Prioritization of Bicycle Improvements and Accident Crash Prevention
+Objective 9: Develop and Maintain Databases Useful for Bicycle Planning, Prioritization of Bicycle Improvements and Accident Prevention

 - 1. Periodically conduct community-wide public opinion surveys to: 1) determine reasons why people do or do not ride bicycles; 2) develop bicycle trip patterns and purposes; and 3) gain input on bicycle projects and programs that could improve bicycling in Albuquerque. - 2.
 Routinely conduct and update bicycle counts to estimate usage levels and to help determine progress toward achieving future bicycle mode split goals.
 Conduct before and after bicycle counts for roadways that are reconstructed or restriped to have bicycle lanes and for other improvements to bikeways to gauge the effect of prioritized improvements. - 3.
 Maintain and update the bikeway and multi-use trail network inventory developed as part of the planning process.
-Maintain and update the bicycle accidentcrash database.
-Use the database to identify high accidentcrash locations and/or high accidentcrash severity locations to help prioritize bicycle project and program improvements.
-Review each bicycle collision/accidentcrash in a timely manner to identify system deficiencies and potential improvements. in order to assess site conditions to determine if the incident location could be targeted for system improvement.
+Maintain and update the bicycle accident database.
+Use the database to identify high accident locations and/or high accident severity locations to help prioritize bicycle project and program improvements.
+Review each bicycle collision/accident in a timely manner to identify system deficiencies and potential improvements.

-5. Procedures for Trail Design, Development, & Review
+5. Procedures for Design Development & Review